brandonhorst/docs.lacona.io/docs/basics/commands.md

 When the user calls up Lacona, "Hello, world!" will be presented as an option.
 If the user selects it and presses Return, `execute` will be called, with the grammar's result, printing `hello` to the console log.
+This log can be viewed by running `lacona logs`.